durrantlab/pyrite/README.md

 ```
 import imp
-imp.reload(mineral)
+imp.reload(pyrite)
-mineral.register()
+pyrite.register()
 ```

 Misc
 ====

-Note that the pymolecule version here is not necessarily the latest version.
+Note that the scoria version here is not necessarily the latest version.